cksystemsteaching/selfie/README.md

 Specifying the syntax of a formal language and efficiently checking whether some sequence of characters is a sentence according to that syntax are prerequisites of constructing semantics.
 This may all sound very complicated but computer scientists have figured out an elegant and efficient way for dealing with syntax.
 Here it is!

 Let us begin with something simple.
-How do we specify what, say, a decimal number is?
+How do we specify what, say, the syntax of a decimal number is?
 It is easy in English: a decimal number is a sequence of decimal digits with at least one digit.
 But how do we say that formally?
 There are formal languages called grammars that have been designed exactly for this purpose.
 We use Extended Backus-Naur Form (EBNF) which was originally proposed by computer scientists John Warner Backus and Peter Naur, and later extended with repetition and optionality operators by Niklaus Wirth.

 In EBNF, a decimal number, or in fact the *language of decimal numbers* is defined by the following grammar: